 Your sales reps will spend valuable time chasing these leads only to discover they were never going to buy in the first place

-- Your team won’t have time to focus on quality leads, which will dilute their close rate
+Your team won’t have time to focus on quality leads, which will dilute their close rate

 You can always recognize a healthy sales pipeline when:

-- A predictable number of deals are won
+A predictable number of deals are won

-☐ Prospect matches ideal customer persona
+Prospect matches ideal customer buyer persona

-☐ Business challenge aligns with solution
+Business challenge aligns with solution

-☐You have access to the decision maker(s)
+You have access to the decision-maker(s)

 They have come from a customer referral

-☐ They are an existing customer
+They’re an existing customer